ahmedmujtaba1944/QA_Interview/README.md

 - What are the different closure reports?
 - What is the difference between a Test Plan and a Test Strategy document?
 - Define Bug lifecycle of JIRA.

+1. Co-worker asking for help while you have a lot of work Politely explain your current workload and prioritize completing your tasks.
+If possible, offer to help after finishing your work or guide them to resources that can assist them.
+Balance teamwork with your responsibilities.

+2. Junior asking for help while you have a lot of work Prioritize critical tasks first, then allocate time for mentoring.
+Provide clear, concise guidance or share resources to help them.
+Emphasize collaboration and learning while maintaining focus on your priorities.

+3. Developer not accepting a reported bug
+Provide detailed evidence, such as logs, screenshots, or steps to reproduce the bug.
+Explain its impact on users or functionality.
+If needed, involve the QA lead or product owner to mediate and validate the issue collaboratively.

+Question: You’re asked to test a feature, but the development team delivers it late, leaving you with minimal time for testing.
+How would you ensure the quality of the release?
+Answer: Focus on high-priority test cases that cover critical functionalities.
+Use risk-based testing to identify and test the most impactful areas.
+Communicate potential risks to stakeholders and suggest deferring less critical features if neede

+Question: A critical bug is reported in production, and the management expects a quick resolution.
+How would you approach debugging and testing in such a high-pressure situation?
+Answer: Reproduce and document the issue immediately, then escalate it to the development team.
+Prioritize fixing and retesting the bug to ensure it doesn’t cause further issues.
+Communicate updates with stakeholders and conduct a root cause analysis post-resolution.

+Question: A developer insists the functionality is as per requirements, but you believe it doesn’t align with the user story.
+How would you handle this disagreement?
+Answer: Stay professional and provide evidence like logs, screenshots, or test cases.
+Discuss the issue calmly and involve the product owner or business analyst for clarification.
+Ensure the focus remains on delivering quality rather than proving a point.

+Question: During regression testing, you find multiple critical bugs right before the release.
+What steps would you take to handle this situation?
+Answer: Prioritize bugs based on severity and impact.
+Notify the team and discuss which issues need immediate attention.
+Focus on fixing and retesting critical bugs first, and recommend delaying the release if unresolved bugs pose significant risks.

+Question: Your manager asks you to prioritize test cases for execution due to time constraints.
+How would you decide which ones to execute?
+Answer: Prioritize test cases covering core functionalities, high-risk areas, and frequently used features.
+Collaborate with stakeholders to agree on the prioritization and ensure alignment with business goals.

+Question: In an Agile sprint, the development team delivers incomplete stories for testing.
+How would you ensure sprint quality without blocking progress?
+Answer: Perform incremental testing on the available functionality.
+Collaborate closely with developers for updates and test partially completed features.
+Use exploratory testing to provide early feedback and adjust your plan as the sprint progresses.

+Question: Your test environment is down, and testing needs to be completed within a strict deadline.
+How would you manage this situation?
+Answer: Report the issue immediately to the environment management team.
+If possible, use an alternative setup or perform local testing.
+Communicate potential delays to stakeholders and prioritize tasks once the environment is restored.

+Question: A bug that was missed during testing is reported by the client.
+How would you handle this and prevent similar issues in the future?
+Answer: Acknowledge the issue, investigate its root cause, and ensure it’s fixed promptly.
+Update or add test cases to cover the scenario.
+Share lessons learned with the team to improve the process and avoid future leaks.

+Question: You’re asked to test a feature with unclear or incomplete requirements.
+How would you approach the testing process?
+Answer: Seek clarification from the product owner or business analyst.
+If requirements remain unclear, proceed with exploratory testing based on your understanding of similar features and document your assumptions for review.

+Question: A developer repeatedly rejects valid bugs you’ve raised.
+What steps would you take to address this and maintain a healthy work relationship?
+Answer: Reproduce the bug with detailed evidence, such as screenshots, videos, or logs.
+Discuss the issue with the developer to understand their perspective.
+If disagreements persist, involve a QA lead or product owner for further review and resolution.